 The Dutch Golden Age offers a close look at images by famous painters such as Rembrandt and Vermeer, as well as other 17th century Dutch masters who reached levels of excellence with their painting techniques and style that still inspire viewers today.

-Social Realism focuses on socially critical American art, including images from the colonial time period, Industrial Revolution, Depression era, Civil Rights Events, and 20th century art movements.
-Learn to recognize choices artists make to evoke emotion - positive or negative - from the viewer.
+Socially Critical American Art focuses on art which makes a statement about the human condition, including images from America's Colonial Period, Industrial Revolution, Depression Era, Civil Rights Events, and 20th Century art movements.
+Learn to interpret the choices artists made in their subject matter and style to evoke emotion - positive or negative - within the viewer.

 The Abstract Expressionists - What were they thinking?(coming Spring 2019!) offers an opportunity to explore the giant canvases, splattered paint and brilliant colors of the 20th century American, abstract art movement.
 See what kind of meaning you can find in the works of Kandinsky, Pollock, Krasner, Rothko, and others—from this surprising and confusing period of art.

 Appreciating Sculpture offers an opportunity to experience the art medium of sculpture more fully.
 From ancient masterpieces to modern creations, increase your understanding of the complex choices artists make as they give physical form to the elements of design.

 Landscapes Old and New explores the genre of landscape painting as it has changed over time.
 This selection showcases a variety of cultures and time periods, offering an opportunity to experience artists' diverse and powerful decisions - some subtle, some bold - as they portray Europe, Asia and America.

 Early New England Seascapes (new summer of 2019!) showcases and interprets a selection of beautiful images by several prominent 19th Century American artists, Fitz Henry Lane, Winslow Homer, and Edward Hopper to name a few.